yonicd/reactor/README.md

 If we run the test on the `good app` the test will pass and if we run it on the `bad app` then it will fail signaling a problem.

+To run a test you can use standard `testthat` functions like `testthat::test_dir()`, or you can use a `reactor` function `reactor::test_app()`.

+To use `test_app` just name the test file `reactor-*.R` instead of `test-*.R` this will have two benefits.

+1. These tests need an interactive environment, multiple cores and an internet connection.
+Most CI’s do not have this and `covr` will not pass the tests.
+This allows you to run the tests using `test_dir` which does have the necessary characteristics to run the tests.
+2. Allows the app tests to be isolated from the other unit tests thus allowing for `covr` and `testthat` to run on R CMD CHECK without needing to add `skip_*` into the app test files.

 ![](https://github.com/yonicd/reactor/raw/media/example.gif)

 <details closed>